LightBurnSoftware/Documentation/Operations.md

 * Number of Passes: The number of times the laser will trace the same path
 * Z step per pass: Increase or decrease bed height for powered Z bed

+#### Reset To Default
+* Clicking on the Reset to Defaults button, will reset the cut settings to their default settings.

 <a name="scan"></a>

 -------------------